Dekirai/MultiPresence/README.md

  That's it!
 Now on every windows startup, the program will automatically launch!

 ## Supported games
-The presences are always expected to work on the latest version of the respective game.
-Games on lower versions are never supported on purpose.
-It will always use the very latest version from their game store.
-If a game receives a patch, I'll try my best to update it's presence as quickly as possible.

-Games that are on Cemu requires to disable the "Discord Presence" option found in Options -> General settings.

-Click on a games name to view it's wiki containing all features and previews (and maybe extra infos and a todo-list)!
-Date format is **dd/mm/yyyy**.

-Some games will require a memory scan because the addresses aren't static.
-This mostly occurs for games on emulators like Cemu.
-A memory scan might lead to a short lag on your machine because the program is currently scanning a ton of memory to find the proper address to work with.
-If a games name is marked with a * at the end, it means it uses memory scan, just so you know.

 |Game|Platform|Updated|Information|
 |--|--|--|--|
 |[Kingdom Hearts Final Mix](https://github.com/Dekirai/MultiPresence/wiki/Kingdom-Hearts-Final-Mix)|Epic Games|03/06/2022| |